-So, when it comes to thinking about the interactions between an advanced technological civilization and its planet, well, we actually know a lot more about that today than people knew about the Higgs boson 50 years ago.
-We have lots of examples of planetary climates that we’ve studied right here in the solar system—Venus, Mars, Titan, Jupiter and so on.
+Thus, when it comes to thinking about the interactions between an advanced technological civilization and its planet, well, we actually know a lot more about that today than people knew about the Higgs boson 50 years ago.
+We have lots of examples of planetary climates that we’ve studied right here in the solar system—Venus, Mars, Titan, Jupiter, and so on.
 And we’ve got computer models that can nicely forecast, for instance, the weather on Mars!
 So we really do understand climate pretty well.
 And a civilization, to some degree, is just a mechanism for transforming energy on a planetary surface.
-This gets us into the realms of thermodynamics on global scales, which is super cool.
+This gets us into the realm of thermodynamics on global scales, which is supercool.

 But that’s mostly planetary science.
 What about the social or biological aspects here?
 How are you modeling that?

-So the next step is to incorporate principles of population biology, in which the idea of “carrying capacity”—the number of organisms that can be sustainably supported by the local environment—is very important.
-This approach can be mathematically applied to the state of a planet, too.
+The next step is to incorporate principles of population biology, in which the idea of “carrying capacity”—the number of organisms that can be sustainably supported by the local environment—is very important.
+This approach can also be mathematically applied to the state of a planet.
 So in our latest modeling work we’ve got an equation for how the planet is changing and an equation for how the population is changing.
 What ties them together is the predictable result that as environmental conditions on a planet get worse, the total carrying capacity goes down.
-A civilization with a population of n will use the resources of their planet to increase n, but at the same time by using those resources they tend to degrade the planet’s environment.
+A civilization with a population of n will use the resources of its planet to increase n, but at the same time, by using those resources it tends to degrade the planet’s environment.